MarkMLl/paginate_pdfs/README.md

  BundleDocs, prompted in part by seeing a legal opponent make the beginner's mistake of not checking the pagination after adjusting his TOC.
 MarkMLl

-Prerequisites are pdftk, LaTeX as installed on most Linux distreaux etc.
+Prerequisites are pdftk, LaTeX as installed on most Linux distreaux etc. The output intentionally has every page (including TOCs at the start of a sub-bundle etc.) paginated, so that the PDF page (typically shown at the top of the reader) and the stamped-on page number (at the bottom) are always in step.